DeB1998/Cooking-Forum/README.md

 To build the application, we assume:

-- A working Node.js enviroment;
+- A working Node.js environment;
-- A working PostgreSQL database
+- A working PostgreSQL database.

 ### How to build